mpphelps/FreshInk/README.md

     2: Type "shell:startup" and press Enter.
 This will open the Startup folder.
     3: Create a shortcut to the program (the .exe file) and move it to the Startup folder.

 By placing a shortcut to your program in the Startup folder, it will be executed automatically each time the computer starts up.
+Once the program has completed the date check (and run print test if needed), the program will terminate.